Jackson Emery

-Jackson Emery (born June 22, 1987) is a former American basketball player who played for the BYU Cougars men's basketball team.
+Jackson Emery (born June 22, 1987) is an American former basketball player who played for the BYU Cougars men's basketball team.

 Emery was born in Salt Lake City and grew up in Alpine, Utah.
 He earned several accolades for his basketball performance in high school, leading his team to a state championship and being named Utah Mr. Basketball in 2005.
 Emery was recruited by nine schools for collegiate play and elected to attend Brigham Young University, which is sponsored by the Church of Jesus Christ of Latter-day Saints, of which he is a member.
 After his freshman year, he took a two-year hiatus to serve an LDS mission in Mexico, then returned to BYU.
 Emery is married, and finished his senior year serving as co-captain of the team alongside Jimmer Fredette and Logan Magnusson.
 In Emery's senior season, he was named the Mountain West Conference defensive player of the year.
 He holds both BYU's and the MWC's all-time season and career steal records.